awwx/meteor-mongo-counter/README.md

 This is an ancient implementation that I wrote long ago and no longer support.

-You might one of the forks to see if there's one that will work for you.
+You might try one of the forks to see if there's one that would work for you.

 # mongo-counter